AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-upload-existing-files.md

 ## Error handling while uploading content {#id201MI0I04Y4}

-In case of any failure to upload one or more files, a prompt is displayed at the end of the upload process with a list of files that failed to upload:
+In case of any failure to upload one or more files, a prompt is displayed at the end of the upload process with a list of files that failed to upload as shown in the snippet below.

 ![](images/uuid-files-failed-to-upload_cs.png){width="650" align="center"}

-For more details about how the various file uploading scenarios, see [Upload DITA content](authoring-file-management.md#).
+For more details about how the various file uploading scenarios function, view [Manage files and folders](authoring-file-management.md#).

  In case you use a tool like Adobe Experience Manager desktop app or Asset bulk ingestor, then the action to perform on a duplicate file is controlled by a setting in the Adobe Experience Manager server.
 Contact your system administrator to know about this configuration.